Meshicage228/Online_Store/README.md

 Next you need to download the PostgreSQL database to your local machine

-Also you should create your own database and connect to it via a yaml file which is located in the project main root folder
+Also you should create your own database and connect to it via a yaml file which is located in the each service "resources" directory

 ## Project structure